Beyond Wald's Equation and the Optional Sampling Theorem: Historical Context

+Let $S_{n,2}=\sum_{1\leq j\neq k\leq n} X_jX_k$.
+Again let $T$ denote a stopping time with respect to $S_{n,2}$.
+Assuming the $X_k$ were i.i.d.\ with mean zero, authors had shown that under various conditions, generally involving the finiteness of higher moments of the $X_k$ and/or $T$, $ES_{T,2}=0$ held.
+This appeared to be the universal theme.
+However, Klass (2009) [12] found a mean-zero $X$-distribution and a stopping time $T$ such that, if $T^*$ is an independent copy of $T$ and is also independent of the $X_k$, $E|S_{T^*\!,2}|$ is finite and yet $E|S_{T,2}|$ is infinite, depriving us of the ability to conclude that $ES_{T,2}$ is zero, or even that it has a well-defined Lebesgue integral.
+Since then, for various symmetric functions of independent mean-zero $X_1, X_2,\dots$, the ``Unsolved Problem'' has been: ``How slowly can a stopping time $T$ stop and yet retain the property that the expected value of its stopped sum has mean zero for all stopping times $T'$ such that $P(T'\geq n) \leq P(T\geq n)$?''

 The work presented in this paper builds upon this historical foundation while extending the theory to address cases where traditional assumptions may not hold, particularly when stopping times can be infinite with positive probability.
-The traditional conclusion that $EM_TI(T <\infty)=EM_1$ need not hold.
-Our approach integrates techniques from several traditions in probability theory, connecting classical results with modern applications.
+The traditional conclusion that $EM_TI(T<\infty)=EM_1$ need not hold.